NuSigma/startup/README.md

     - NOTE: these should NOT be used for normal flows of a program!
     - Fallbacks: Fallback handling pattern is when you put the normal feature path in a try block then provide a falback implementation in the catch block.
 Common implementation of exception handling.
 Provides "content" returned from your program even if the desired feature is temporarily unavailable.

-### Feb 27-Mar 3, 2023 - JS; Scope, Modules, and Document Object Model
+### Feb 27-Mar 1, 2023 - JavaScript: Scope, Modules, and Document Object Model
 - <a href="https://codepen.io/NuSigma/pen/oNPZWJX">Assignment</a>: Create your own code pen that manipulates the DOM.
 - <a href="https://developer.mozilla.org/en-US/docs/Glossary/Scope">Scope</a>:
     - JavaScript has four different types of scope: